 This course deals with key issues that arise in bank mergers and acquisitions.
 Business and transactional topics include: merger and acquisition strategies, deal structure and pricing, hostile takeovers and defenses, duties of directors, disclosure obligations, due diligence, mergers of equals, social issues, tax considerations, and accounting issues.
 Regulatory topics include: federal and state approval processes, regulatory considerations in the structuring of transactions, antitrust considerations, interstate banking issues, the Community Reinvestment Act, thrift and other nonbank acquisitions, Glass-Steagall and Bank Holding Company Act issues, and cross- industry transactions.

-SPRG 2023: LAW BK 988 A1 , Jan 18th to Apr 26th 2023Days | Start | End | Credits | Instructors | Bldg | Room |
+SPRG 2025: LAW BK 988 A1 , Jan 13th to Apr 23rd 2025Days | Start | End | Credits | Instructors | Bldg | Room |

 ---|---|---|---|---|---|---|

-Mon | 6:30 pm | 8:30 pm | 2 | Kevin J. Handly | LAW | 605 |
+Wed | 2:10 pm | 4:10 pm | 2 | Kevin J. Handly | LAW | 605 |

-Commercial Lending: LAW BK 991
+COMMERCIAL LENDING: LAW BK 991

 2 credits

 This course studies the legal problems involved in negotiating and documenting various types of commercial lending transactions ranging from short-term unsecured loans to secured and long-term financings.
 The process is followed from the initial identification of a lending opportunity to pre- commitment correspondence and commitment letters, through to the key documents required at closing.
-The major aspects of a loan agreement, including definitional provisions, representations and warranties, lending provisions, pricing, affirmative and negative covenants, and events of defaults are studied in detail in an effort to insure that each student understands the mechanics of a commercial loan agreement.
+The major aspects of a loan agreement, including definitional provisions, representations and warranties, lending provisions, pricing, affirmative and negative covenants, and events of defaults are studied in detail in an effort to ensure that each student understands the mechanics of a commercial loan agreement.
 Security interests in real estate and personal property are addressed.
 Loan syndications and the loan markets are examined.
 Issues relating to guaranties and subordination agreements are considered.
 Overviews of Chapter 11 bankruptcy and lender liability are provided.
 Provisions of the Bank Holding Company Act relating to financing transactions, legal lending limits, margin requirements, and usury are considered.
 A lecture and discussion format is employed.
 Reading assignments include relevant court decisions, articles, and actual transaction documents.

-Consumer Financial Services: LAW BK 995
+CONSUMER FINANCIAL SERVICES: LAW BK 995

 2 credits